Cybersecurity-G-3/Infotact_project/README.md

-DVWA Vulnerability Assessment
+🔐 DVWA Vulnerability Assessment

 This project is a hands-on penetration testing exercise conducted using Damn Vulnerable Web Application (DVWA) to explore and exploit the OWASP Top 10 vulnerabilities.
-It aims to simulate real-world attacks and understand exploitation techniques, their impact, and recommended remediations.
+It aims to simulate real-world attacks and understand exploitat techniques, their impact, and recommended remediations.

 📌 Project Objectives
 Identify and exploit common web application vulnerabilities.